-CJ 1003 - Introduction to Criminal Justice [ACTS Course CRJU 1023]
+CJ 1003.
+Introduction to Criminal Justice (3 credit hours).
+[ACTS Course Number: CRJU 1023].

 An overview of the history, philosophy and development of the criminal justice system, emphasizing an understanding of law enforcement, the courts and corrections, and their respective roles in accomplishing the missions of the American criminal justice system.

-CJ 2003 - Criminal Law
+Prerequisite: None.
+Corequisite: None.
+Offered: Fall, Spring.
+CJ 2003.
+Criminal Law (3 credit hours).

 An involved philosophical analysis of criminal law principles and concepts focusing on both the procedural aspects and the substantive elements of the various crimes, criminal court decisions, and the practical application of such principles and concept in the courtroom.
 Prerequisite: CJ 1003.
 Corequisite: None.
 Offered: Fall.

-CJ 2013 - Criminal Evidence Procedures
+CJ 2013.
+Criminal Evidence Procedures (3 credit hours).

 A study of the legal and scientific principles involved in the acquisition, preservation, analysis, and presentation of physical evidence.
 Prerequisite: CJ 1003.
 Corequisite: None.
 Offered: Spring.